 Agios Germanos and its 11th-century church

 The largest of the Prespa villages, Agios Germanos or Gherman snuggles under the rugged bulk of Mt Varnoundas and is the trademark of the area.
-Here you’ll find two churches joined together.
+You’ll find two churches joined together.
 The smaller one dates from the 11th century and is of inestimable value.
 The larger 19th-century church was added to it, drawing inspiration and perhaps a little ethereal energy from its elder partner.

 Hidden gems of Prespes

-You’ll discover that you had no idea what beans are meant to taste like when you first try a bowl of heart-warming bean soup (fasolada) or a plateful of baked giant beans (gigantes) from Prespa.
+You’ll discover you had no idea what beans are meant to taste like when you try a bowl of heart-warming bean soup (fasolada) or a plateful of baked giant beans (gigantes) from Prespa.
 They owe their sweetness to the altitude, with the bean fields by the lake at 900m above sea level.

 Rare dwarf cattle